Osteoporosis – Why Bones Are Getting Weak?

 Vitamin D is essential for calcium absorption and can be obtained from sunlight, egg yolk, fatty fish, and fish oil.
 Besides, foods that contain soy or milk are extraordinary sources of dietary calcium.

-Food supplements to take in osteoporosis
+Dietary supplements to take in osteoporosis

-Bonex-D is a perfect food supplement for those suffering from weak bones.
+Bonex-D is a perfect dietary supplement for those suffering from weak bones.
 It contains Calcium Carbonate and Vitamin D3 which not only help in the formation of strong bones but also to develop better muscle contraction and a healthier immune system.

-This is another food supplement with a combination of Calcium and Vitamin D3, but with a bonus of Magnesium.
+This is another dietary supplement with a combination of Calcium and Vitamin D3, but with a bonus of Magnesium.
 So, this trio will not only support bone health but will also help improve muscle movement and nerve conductions.

 Our health is our responsibility, so we should start taking care of it, in a healthy way!